 16. BURKITTSVILLE, MARYLAND HAS DEALT WITH VANDALISM AND CREEPY FANS.

-Burkittsville’s wooden welcome signs were stolen, as were their replacements.
+Burkittsville’s wooden welcome signs were stolen, as were their replacements (not exactly among the best ideas for witchy gifts, if you think about it).
 Artisan Entertainment bought the town four metal signs that have since rusted, or were also somehow stolen.
 Debby Burgoyne, the mayor of the town—population: 180—once woke up to find a fan of the movie standing in her living room.
 He had apparently assumed there was a tour.
 "It was crazy," Burgoyne told the Los Angeles Times.
 "People with cameras were everywhere.
 I made sure I had full makeup and a great nightie before I went out to get the morning paper."

 17. THERE’S BEEN TALK OF A THIRD MOVIE.